fw192020/linear_regression/README.md

 # Linear Regression: Salary Prediction
-A project completed early in the journey of this data scientist who was curious about what the data might reveal about compensation in the field.
+Hello there!
+This is a supervised machine learning project completed early in my journey as a data scientist.
+I wanted to know what the data might reveal about compensation in the field.
+Can you blame me for being curious? :monkey:

+The goal was to construct a predictive regression model achieving the highest R^2 possible.
+Spoiler alert: it does not go very high in this project.
+But I did get some neat interpretations (take a look at page 8 of the presentation PDF).

+I used cross-validation as my model selection method amongst the various models that I evaluated:
+1. Simple linear regression
+2. Ridge regression
+3. LASSO
+4. Polynomial regression

-The dataset is comprised of ~650 observations with data that I web-scraped using Beautiful Soup and Selenium.
+The dataset is comprised of ~650 observations which includes salary data and metadata that I web-scraped with the help of Beautiful Soup and Selenium from:
+* Levels.fyi
+* Salary.com
+* Wikipedia.com

+## Jupyter Notebooks for your perusal:
+1. EDA (exploratory data analysis)
+2. Linear Regression modeling

+Thanks for visiting!